dashpay/platform/packages/dashmate/README.md

 ### CLI

 The CLI can be used to perform routine tasks.
 Invoke the CLI with `mn` if linked during installation, or with `node bin/mn` if not linked.
 To list available commands, either run `mn` with no parameters or execute `mn help`.
-To list the help on any command just execute the command, followed by the `--help` option
+To list the help on any command just execute the command, followed by the `--help` option.

 ### Setup node